tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

   1. <https://www.androidpit.com/how-to-fix-google-play-authentication-is-required-error>

-  in the end I did factory data reset to get rid of the error - though it might be sufficient just to remove/add Google account (see also other advice in the article mentioned).
+  in the end I did a factory data reset to get rid of the error - though it may be sufficient just to remove/add Google account (see also other advice in the article mentioned).